jvk36/HEDGE-FUND-TRACKING-13F-Automation/README.md

 should be more useful to the readership.
 We fine-tune the vanilla BART  model on a dataset that contains quarterly reports done over the last decade on the top hedge funds to generate summaries that can be directly used in the reports.
-The dataset for fine-tuning is collected by running the following pipeline:
+The dataset for fine-tuning is collected and pushed to Hugging Face by running the following pipeline:
 a) copy_all_docx_to_output_folder.py: The script consolidates all the Microsoft word documents that contain quarterly reports of each of the hedge funds into an output folder.